hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 ![](./Hugo/hugo-themes.png)

-Clicking on Download will bring us to the [project’s github page](https://github.com/panr/hugo-theme-terminal).
+Clicking on Download will bring us to the [project’s GitHub page](https://github.com/panr/hugo-theme-terminal).
 Now we need to get this theme in our blog.
 Here’s what the file structure of the project should look like right now:

 ```
-tree .
+tree.

 .
 ├── archetypes